camueller/SmartApplianceEnabler/doc/REST_EN.md

 ```
 To turn it off, just set `<On>false</On>` instead of `<On>true</On>`.

 A device that is switched on manually only stays in this state if it is in an active time frame.
-Otherwise the SAE turns it off again.
+Otherwise the *Smart Appliance Enabler* turns it off again.
 A second command is required to generate an additional time frame for a specific runtime before switching on.
 Both commands sent directly one after the other (first timeframe, then switching on) have the same effect as the traffic light function provides (click for immediate start + selection of the corresponding runtime).
 The following command works to activate an additional timeframe for 10 minutes from now:
 ```console